Steve-Tech/Blog/_posts/2022-07-04-jginyue-x99-bios-features.md

 - Boot Override

 #### Additional Notes
-If you're wondering what some of those options even do, looking though the manual of a similar X99 or C600 motherboard can help.
+If you're wondering what some of those options even do, looking through the manual of a similar X99 or C600 motherboard can help.
 <br/>
 For example here's the [manual for a X10DRi-T4+](https://www.supermicro.com/manuals/motherboard/C600/MNL-1560.pdf#p73).